 - Slow-loading websites due to excessive code

 A low ratio is an indicator that page load time improvement is critical.
 A heavy HTML web page may affect its time to load and the user experience.
-Add relevant on-page text, use separate files for inline scripts, and remove any unnecessary code.
-Use simple on-page text so the web page’s size is as minimal as possible.
+Add relevant on-page text, use separate files for inline scripts, and remove unnecessary code.
+Use simple on-page text, so the web page’s size is as minimal as possible.
 One of the most frequent SEO errors is not checking if Google indexes pages.

 12. Indexed Pages